 Ouf!
 Some people have to worry about which fork goes with which plate.
 For others it's a very different story.
 Thank you for reading mine, and I look forward to sharing many more in the coming years.

 Enjoying sparkling water and plenty of olive oil!
 I wanted to show you the wonderful glass bottle, or "cruet", Eric uses to pour his oil.
-I have been searching Amazon for one for our home and have found something similar, HERE.
+I have been searching for one for our home and have found something similar, in this glass porron pitcher or cruet.

 Special thanks for Phyllis and Tim for the photos.
-For more pictures--including lunch the next day, here at our place!--visit my Instagram HERE.
+For more pictures--including lunch the next day, here at our place!--visit my Instagram.

 Have you read Blossoming in Provence?
-You will learn so many French words and phrases, tucked inside these thoughtful stories of our French life!
-It makes a great gift and you can easily order it HERE.
-Thank you for your helpful purchase!
+You will learn so many French words and phrases, tucked inside these thoughtful stories of our French life.
+It makes a great gift and you can easily order it.

 "Always a new French word and related phrases; always a reminder about the value of good living."--Jan Marquardt